dichovsky/pdf-to-png-converter/README.md

         outputFileMask: 'buffer', // Output filename mask.
 Default value is 'buffer'.
         pdfFilePassword: 'pa$$word', // Password for encrypted PDF.
         pagesToProcess: [1, 3, 11],   // Subset of pages to convert (first page = 1), other pages will be skipped if specified.
-        strictPagesToProcess: false // When `true`, will throw an error if specified page number in pagesToProcess is invalid, otherwise will skip invalid page.
+        strictPagesToProcess: false, // When `true`, will throw an error if specified page number in pagesToProcess is invalid, otherwise will skip invalid page.
 Default value is false.
         verbosityLevel: 0 // Verbosity level.
 ERRORS: 0, WARNINGS: 1, INFOS: 5.
 Default value is 0.
     });
    ...